 Once a year the Great Orchestra’s final event is organised by volunteers in virtually every town in Poland, with hundreds of bands playing for free the various festival sites.
-The event traditionally takes place on the second Sunday of the year.
-You’ll see volunteers everywhere you go and wherever you are expect the finale to be a huge fireworks display at 20:00 which is called ‘Light to Heaven’.
-A truly virtuous and remarkably successful project, this year’s aim is to raise money to buy equipment that will help save the lives of prematurely born children and insulin pumps for pregnant women with diabetes.
+The event traditionally takes place on the second Sunday of the year (13 January in 2019).
+You’ll see volunteers everywhere you go and wherever you are expect a huge laser light show at 20:00 which is called ‘Light to the Sky’.
+A truly virtuous and remarkably successful project, the aim for 2019 was to raise money to reach a cumulative 1 Billion złoty since 1993 (last year they got to 950m!).
 Those who have enough heart to contribute will receive one as well: the iconic red sticker which you will see on everyone in town this day.
 And you can have a heart too, Scrooge.
 Go on.
 ‘It’s for the kids.’

 2019's event was a great success in many ways, going well beyond it's 1 billion złoty target, however, it was overshadowed by the murder of the President of Gdańsk Paweł Adamowicz, who was live on stage in Gdańsk during the city's WOŚP celebrations, and fatally stabbed by an attacker who ran on stage.